Zyten/tvtime-to-serializd/README.md

 3. Upload `tracking-prod-records-v2.csv` into the app
 4. Copy the mapped shows list
 5. Goto Serializd Settings > Import Data
-6. Paste and Submit (Mark as Watched)
+6. Paste and Submit (Add to Watchlist)
 Note: There's no progress bar or success message.
-7. Open your Serializd profile in new tab to see if Watched list count matches what you pasted
+7. Open your Serializd profile in new tab to see if Watchlist count matches what you got from the app

 ### Deployment